malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 takes place through a two step process, comprised of an initial relaxation to a plateau that starts around \num{1e4} timesteps, followed by a secondary relaxation.
-This two step relaxation process is present in experiments [@Mapes2006;@Chang1994;@Sidebottom1993;@Li1992;@Mezei1987] and simulations [@Chong2004;@Rinaldi2001;@Roland1997;@Donati1999] of supercooled liquids.
+This is the same two step process observed in the structural relaxation of ortho-terphenyl [@Mapes2006] and described in @sec:intro_structural.
-The two step process describes two types of relaxations, fast $\beta$-relaxations which are the relaxations before the plateau and slow $\alpha$-relaxations being the long timescale relaxations. [@Cavagna2009] The $\beta$-relaxations are only present at the low temperatures and are associated with supercooled liquids and the onset of the glass transition.
-While the $\alpha$-relaxation is present for all temperatures and is the relaxation measured by the structural relaxation time $\tau_S$ being the longest timescale relaxation.
-The timescales of the structural relaxation $\tau_S$ are shown in @fig:isf_relaxtion, which includes the relaxation from both high ($P=13.5$) and low ($P=1.0$) simulations.
+This indicates that the structural relaxation is taking place through similar processes as ortho-terphenyl.

 ![The structural relaxation time $\tau_S$ for a range of temperatures pressures.
 The temperature has been normalised by the melting point reducing both pressures to a single curve.
-The black line is a fit of the Vogel--Tammann--Fulcher relation with a fragility $m$ of 220.
+The black line is a fit of the Vogel--Tammann--Fulcher relation where the fragility $m$ has been found to be 220.
 ](../Projects/Dynamics/figures/scattering_function_summary.svg){width=80% #fig:isf_relaxation}

+The timescales of the structural relaxation $\tau_S$ are shown in @fig:isf_relaxtion, which include the relaxation from both high ($P=13.5$) and low ($P=1.0$) pressure simulations.
-The structural relaxation time (@fig:isf_relaxation) is an excellent example of non-Arrhenius behaviour found in supercooled-liquids.
+These structural relaxation times are excellent examples of the non-Arrhenius temperature dependence of the dynamics in ortho-terphenyl (@sec:vtf).
+The fragility $m=220$ of the Trimer liquid is much higher than that of ortho-terphenyl, which makes it an even more interesting candidate.
+Ortho-terphenyl has been studied because it is one of the most fragile glass formers (@fig:angell) and the slowest crystal growth (@fig:growth_rates), so is going to best express the features of those phenomena.
+Having an even more fragile liquid is a better way of understanding what makes a liquid fragile.
+The fragility of the Trimer molecule is so high that a machine learning algorithm developed to design the most fragile 3D molecule possible found a fragility $m=188$ for trimer molecules. [@Meenakshisundaram2019] While the results are not directly comparable on account of being 3D compared to our 2D simulations the Trimer sits amongst the best simulated glass formers.

-What is notable for the Trimer is that it occurs above the melting point, that is, in a liquid that is not supercooled.
+An interesting observation about the Trimer dynamics is that the non-Arrhenius dynamics and two-step relaxation occur above the melting point.
-Here we have direct evidence that the onset of non-Arrhenius dynamics occur close to the glass transition temperature rather than a property of supercooled liquids.
+These are behaviours which have been attributed to the supercooled liquid, [@cite] yet here are the first known observations of these quantities above the melting point.
+Rather than describing the onset of these quantities as properties of supercooled liquids, they should instead be described as occurring at the onset of the glass transition temperature.
-With the analytical description of the Vogel--Tammann--Fulcher (VTF) relation allows for extrapolation to the relaxation time associated with the glass transition, \num{1e14}. [@Meenakshisundaram2019] This provides an estimation of the glass transition temperature, shown for each pressure in @tbl:glass_transition_temp.
+We can describe these quantities relative to the glass transition temperature using the analytical description of the Vogel--Tammann--Fulcher (VTF) relation to extrapolate to the relaxation time associated with the glass transition, \num{1e14}. [@Meenakshisundaram2019] This gives an estimate for the glass transition temperature, shown in @tbl:glass_transition_temp.
-The onset of non-Arrhenius dynamics has been found to occur at a temperature of $1.2\ T_g$, [@Ediger2000;@Sillescu1999;@Chang1994] which is very close to the melting point, further evidence that the supercooled liquid is not important for non-Arrhenius behaviour.

 Pressure | $T_g$ | $1.2 T_g$ | $T_m$
 ---------|-------| --------- | ------